digexp/sample-angular4-script-application/README.md

 The application is a simple contact list application for viewing a list of contacts.
 Here are the key features illustrated in the sample:

-• The three different views (list, details, and about) are separate HTML files loaded as partial pages using the [Angular router](https://angular.io/guide/router), configured in app.module.ts.
+* The three different views (list, details, and about) are separate HTML files loaded as component pages using the [Angular router](https://angular.io/guide/router), configured in app.module.ts.

-• [Angular Http](https://angular.io/api/http/Http) is used to load the default JSON data file, contacts.json.
+* [Angular Http](https://angular.io/api/http/Http) is used to load the default JSON data file, contacts.json.

-• There are two simple Angular controllers used, for the list view and the details view.
+* There are three simple Angular components used, for the list view, the details view and the about page.

-• There are three local JavaScript files used, and when running in Script Portlet they are combined into a single resource by WebSphere Portal's resource aggregation feature (available in version 8.5, CF03 or later).
+* There are a few separate JavaScript files used, and when running in Script Portlet they are combined into a single resource by WebSphere Portal's resource aggregation feature (available in version 8.5, CF03 or later).
 See the comment at the top of index.html for how this is enabled.

-• The [Bootstrap 3](https://getbootstrap.com/docs/3.3/) library is used for styling of the application UI
+* The [Bootstrap 3](https://getbootstrap.com/docs/3.3/) library is used for styling of the application UI

 ## Configuration